Fish Surveys - Minnow Traps

 Revision History

-• Revised on 05/10/26 to address rope type and length, deployment location identification, and fish handling concerns
+• Revised on 05/10/26 to address rope type and length, deployment location identification for maintenance and retrieval, and fish handling concerns

 Background